Last updated on November 9th, 2021

 Here’s an example.
 One bottle of calcium supplements reads “calcium (gluconate) 1,000 mg”.
 Another label reads “calcium gluconate 1,000 mg”.
 Is there a difference?
 The answer is “yes”.

-When you see an ingredient followed by a word listed in parenthesis, it means the word listed in parenthesis is the source of the supplement or the chelating agent – in this case gluconic acid.
+When you see an ingredient followed by a word listed in parentheses, it means the word, listed in parentheses is the source of the supplement or the chelating agent – in this case gluconic acid.
 The milligrams listed is the actual potency of the calcium your are receiving.

 So, in the example of calcium (gluconate) the calcium supplied is the full 1,000 mg.

 Both labels are legal.
 It’s just that the manufacturer in the second example is banking on the fact that you can’t read labels.
-Some labels are pretty honest and straightforward, like the one below for Suntrx Vegan Vitamin D3.
+Some labels are pretty honest and straightforward, like the one below for InVite, All Natural, Vegetarian, Non GMO Vitamin D3.